vibbits/nextflow-workshop/docs/nextflow/index.md

 This tutorial aims to get you familiarized with Nextflow.
 After this course you should be able to understand workflow pipelines that are written in Nextflow and write simple pipelines yourself!
 Here's an overview of the materials that we will cover:

 - General introduction to Nextflow
-- Basic concepts: processes, channels and operators
+- Building blocks of Nextflow: processes, channels and operators, workflows and modules
 - Creating our first Nextflow script(s)
 - Managing configurations: parameters, portability, execution
 - Creating reports